 I grew up in a family where finances were scarce.
 From a very young age I knew that my parents weren’t truly meant to be together.
 We all knew that my mom was sticking out [her marriage], because she didn’t feel like she had a choice, [or] the financial means to leave a situation that wasn’t healthy for her.
 I chose to learn everything I could about managing [my] finances, because I knew, I needed to be the one in charge.

 I began my first business at age 11 and I’ve been financially self-sufficient since then.
-I was making six figures in my early twenties and I was managing my money really well.
-I didn’t have any debt but the anxiety I experienced around money was very real.
+By my early twenties, I was making six figures and managing my money really well.
+Despite not having any debt, the anxiety I experienced around money was very real.
 I was always so scared of losing it or ending back up in the situation that I grew up in.
 My anxiety [became] worse and worse [and eventually developed into] binge eating and digestive problems.

 I finally opened up to a coach I was working with about what was really going on inside and that is when my life started to change.
-I really worked on my money mindset and how I felt about money and I was able to overcome my anxiety and binge eating, regain my memory and get my health back.
+I worked on my money mindset and how I felt about money.
+From there, I was able to overcome my anxiety and binge eating, regain my memory and get my health back.

 This is why I am so incredibly passionate about helping individuals and couples with their finances.
 It goes so much deeper than just the numbers.
 It’s all about how you feel on the inside when you feel like you have options, opportunities and choice.
 I knew this was my calling so I left my career in engineering, began Mandyy Thomas Coaching and have been coaching women and couples with their personal finances since.